stoked-ui/sui/packages-internal/docs-utils/README.md

-# @mui/internal-docs-utils
+# @stoked-ui/internal-docs-utils

-This package contains utilities shared between MUI docs generation scripts.
+This package contains utilities shared between SUI docs generation scripts.
 This is an internal package not meant for general use.

 ## Release